zhiyiYo/PyQt-Frameless-Window/README.md

    see my answer on [stackoverflow](https://stackoverflow.com/questions/58612306/how-to-fix-importerror-dll-load-failed-while-importing-win32api/72488468#72488468) or my [blog](https://www.cnblogs.com/zhiyiYo/p/16340429.html) for the solution.

-4. If you are using PyQt6, you can download the code in the [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) branch, but it only supports Win32 platform at present.
+4. If you are using PyQt5, PyQt6 or PySide6, you can download the code in [PyQt5](https://github.com/zhiyiYo/PyQt-Frameless-Window) or [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) or [PySide6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PySide6) branch.

 ## See Also
 Here are some projects that use PyQt-Frameless-Window: